jpkanter/sparql_toucan/README.md

 After spending some time with the current (static) implementation and toying around with my own structure i am quite certain that i thought to simple in the ways i planned to integrate my plug-in into the existing website structure.
 There are actually some tricks i could pull with custom CSS-classes which are already possible in my current design but i doubt it would ultimately lead to any desired outcome.
 There is the almost certain chance that the plug-in will be used by people not very knowledgeable in general web technologies, even less than me.
 For the moment i will put the front-end questions aside and rather concentrate on the tree-structure of the data itself.
 There are some unsuspecting challenges here as well.

+*07.01.2020 - ~14:00*

+Backporting to Typo3 Version 7.6.33 was easier than expected in most parts.
+There were some major functions that behaved differently in this version but i was able to overcome those challenges.
+Some of my mitigations did not worked out they way i planned and i am still baffled by this.
+Every piece of information i could find indicated that it should the work the way it doesn't.
+Especially the Fluid `f:variable` component stings, it should have been replaceable with `vhs` but fluid script doesn't want to accept it.
+In a sense this isn't all that terrible cause it keeps the amount of 3rd party plugins needed down.
+Still, the implementation is now in the php part which is a tiny bit dirty.

+*15.01.2020 - 11:21*

+The actual coding progress slowed down as i encountered a new kind of problem.
+I knew that there will always be a usability problem ahead but it seems bigger than i thought.
+The general way this plugin functions is quite simple and apart from the front end part which might need some additional tweaking i could easily call it finished and be done with it.
+Unfortunately this would not meet my own standards as i aim to make the thing actual usable by the common folk.
+As of now it would be quite cumbersome to get any meaningful data displayed on a website without having looked deeply in the source you want to mirror.
+There is a huge need for easy to use functions, to create those i need time that i not measure in written lines of code.

 ## Backport to Typo3 7.6.33

 * *DatapointOverview.html*